 The Spa Setting

 One of the first things you’ll notice at Scandinave is that it’s a beautiful place.
 The second is that it’s wonderfully quiet!
 The surrounding area is full of trees.
 You feel like you’re in the middle of the forest.
-Even the buildings have roofs with grass and other vegetation on them.
+Even the buildings have roofs covered with grass and other vegetation.

 One of the rules at Scandinave is that there is no talking, which makes it wonderfully peaceful.
 People might whisper to one another occasionally, but you don’t hear chatter and conversations – only blissful silence!
-Cell phones and other electronics also aren’t permitted at the spa, although Kindles and other electronic book-like reading devices are allowed.
+Cell phones and other electronics aren’t permitted at the spa, though Kindles and other e-book-like devices are allowed.

 The Spa Cycle